Combinatorial theorems in sparse random sets: Applications

 We will focus on the specific case where the polynomials are $x^r, 2x^r,\dots,(k-1)x^r$ (so $k$ has been replaced by $k-1$).
-In this case, the theorem tells us that we can find an arithmetic progression of length $k$ with common difference that is a perfect $r$th power.
+In this case, the theorem tells us that we can find a $k$-term arithmetic progression with common difference that is a perfect $r$th power.
 We restrict to this case, because it is much easier to state and prove an appropriate robust version for this case than it is for the general case.

 Note that if $a, a + d^r, \cdots, a + (k-1) d^r \in [n]$, then $d \leq (n/k)^{1/r}$.
 This observation and another easy averaging argument enable us to replace Theorem \ref{PolySzem} by the following equivalent robust statement about subsets of $\Z_n$ (see, for example, \cite{HL08}).